dcastil/tailwind-merge/README.md

 ### Optimized for speed

 -   Results get cached by default, so you don't need to worry about wasteful rerenders.
 The library uses a [LRU cache](<https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)>) which stores up to 500 different results.
 The cache size can be modified or opt-out of by using [`createTailwindMerge()`](#createtailwindmerge).
--   Expensive computations happen during startup time so that `twMerge()` calls without a cache hit stay fast.
+-   Expensive computations happen upfront so that `twMerge()` calls without a cache hit stay fast.
+-   These computations are called lazily on the first call to `twMerge()` to prevent it from impacting app startup performance if it isn't used initially.

 ### Last conflicting class wins